Hurt (Christina Aguilera song): Composition

 "Hurt" is a pop ballad that lasts for four minutes and three seconds.
 According to the music sheet published at Musicnotes.com by Alfred Publishing, "Hurt" is set in the key of E minor and has a moderate tempo of 72 beats per minute.
 Aguilera's vocals on the song range from the low note of G3 to the high note of E5.
 Its instrumentation comes from bass, cello, contrabass, drums, guitar, piano, viola and violin.
 It starts with a piano opening backed by strings and, as noted by Bill Lamb of About.com, "as the words work their way to a climax accented by percussion then gently fade away again leaving the listener in stunned silence from the beauty of the moment."
 Lyrically, "Hurt" is an evocation of pain and guilt that accompanies the loss of a loved one.
 Joan Anderman from The Boston Globe commented that "Hurt" resembles her previous song "Beautiful" (2002), while Lindsay Levan of News & Record considered it an "intensely personal tune."
 Chuck Taylor of Billboard deemed the song's lyrics as "moving past a relationship in ruins."

 Critical reception

 Chuck Taylor from Billboard praised the song's production and Aguilera's vocals, noting that the song gives, "testament to Aguilera's stupefying gifts as an emotive, mature powerhouse singer."
+He also called the song "timeless pop".
 Jody Rosen of Entertainment Weekly said that the song's "self-help bromides Aguilera delivers with melodrama that would make Barbra Streisand shudder."
 Writing for Newsday, Glenn Gamboa opined that Back to Basics would not be complete without "big" ballads like "Hurt", which was described as a "wrenching" song.
 Describing the song as "the centerpiece" of Back to Basicss second disc, About.com reviewer Bill Lamb gave the song a five out of five stars rating, commenting that the song "does not always fit easily into the typical pop radio, but it is a song that is very likely to generate significant listener requests.".